-How did the wireless industry perform in the fourth quarter of 2013?
-Check here throughout the fourth-quarter earnings report season for full earnings reports from the wireless industry's...
+How did the wireless industry perform in the second quarter of 2014?
+Check here throughout the second-quarter earnings report season for full earnings reports from the wireless industry's...

 LG Electronics introduced a new wearable device aimed at allowing parents to track the whereabouts of their children.
 What makes it unique is that the wristband-like gadget will have cellular connectivity.

 One out of every three LTE smartphones shipped globally in the first quarter came to the United States, according to a new research report, another indication of the country's continued leadership in the LTE market.

 LG Electronics is going to increase its marketing spending to promote its new flagship smartphone, the G3, but the company is going to emphasize how its technology can make life simpler and not just boast about specifications, according to an LG executive.

 NEW YORK--LG Electronics unveiled the G3, its latest flagship smartphone, with key improvements in screen technology, the phone's camera and overall design and user interface.
 The G3 is coming out more than two months after rivals Samsung Electronics and HTC released their own 2014 flagship phones, and will need to fight for attention in a crowded market.

 Microsoft quietly announced that it intends to start supporting a Windows Phone 8.1 software update on June 24.
 However, it's unclear if that means wireless carriers will start pushing the update to customers on that date.

 It would take a major reversal of fortunes for Samsung Electronics and Apple to lose their places as the No. 1 and 2 smartphone market vendors, respectively, but according to industry analysts competitors Huawei, Lenovo and LG Electronics are grabbing more market share and are starting to loosen the grip the leaders have on the market.